mooffie/mc/src/lua/doc/guide/80-installation.md

 Ensure you now have a `liblua.a` file in `/home/mooffie/lua-5.3.0/src`.

-(We don't have to do `make install` because in this example we'll be compiling MC against Lua's static library.
+(We don't have to do `make install` here because in this example we'll be compiling MC against Lua's static library.
 Static libraries don't need to exist on a system once the executable using them has been created.)